sandeshATH/Gitan-Admin-Panel/admin-panel/README.md

 # Gitan Admin Panel

 A production-ready Next.js 15 dashboard for GitanAI operators to capture, audit, and maintain client credentials, plan assignments, onboarding status, and internal notes.
-The UI is optimized for success/engineering teams working together in real time while the backend keeps secrets encrypted at rest.
+The UI is optimized for success/engineering teams working together in real time while the backend keeps secrets encrypted at rest in Postgres.

 ## Tech Stack
 - Next.js 15 (App Router) + React 19 client dashboard
 - Tailwind CSS 4 for theming
-- File-based persistence with optimistic locking and AES-256-GCM encryption
+- Vercel Postgres (or any Postgres-compatible DB) with AES-256-GCM encryption for secrets
 - TypeScript end-to-end for shared domain contracts

 ## Quick Start